microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the TailspinToys-CI build window, NuGet restore is highlighted on the left, Visual Studio Build is highlighted in the search box, and the Add button is highlighted below that.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image77.png "NuGet restore item")

 10. This also added a new item to Phase 1 list on the left side of the screen labeled "Build solution \*\*\\\*.sln."
 Next, add the task for executing unit tests.
-Replace the "Visual Studio Build" text in the search box with "Visual Studio Test" and select the task by clicking the "Add" button.
+Replace the "Visual Studio Build" text in the search box with "Visual Studio Test" and select the task by selecting the "Add" button.

     ![In the TailspinToys-CI build window, Build solution \*\*\\\*.sln is highlighted on the left, Visual Studio Test is highlighted in the search box, and the Add button is highlighted below that.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image78.png "Build solution **\*.sln item")

 11. The last task you add will be to package up the build and prepare it for deployment.
-Replace the "Visual Studio Test" text in the search box with "Publish Build Artifacts" and select the task by clicking the "Add" button.
+Replace the "Visual Studio Test" text in the search box with "Publish Build Artifacts" and choose the task by selecting the "Add" button.

     ![In the TailspinToys-CI build window, VsTest - testAssemblies is highlighted on the left, Publish Build Artifacts is highlighted in the search box, and the Add button is highlighted below that.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image79.png "Package up the build and prepare it for deployment")

-12. Now that we have added the final task, we will need to go back and configure several of the tasks.
+12. Now that we have added the final task, we will need to go back and configure several of the tasks

-13. Select the "Build solution \*\*\\\*.sln" task that you added copy the following text into the "MSBuild Arguments" field as shown in the screen shot below.
+13. Select the "Build solution \*\*\\\*.sln" task that you added and copy the following text into the "MSBuild Arguments" field as shown in the screen shot below.

     ```
     /p:DeployOnBuild=true /p:WebPublishMethod=Package /p:PackageAsSingleFile=true /p:SkipInvalidConfigurations=true /p:PackageLocation="$(build.artifactstagingdirectory)\\"